 For this demonstration, George Azmy has kindly allowed me to use this small section of a photograph he took.
 A lovely photo, but a slightly unflattering view of the subject’s armpit, I’m sure you’ll agree:

-The “Handyman Method” involves two stages – first, a dodge and burn stage, followed by a color fix stage.
+The “Handyman Method” involves two stages – first, a dodge and burn stage, followed by a colour fix stage.

 For the dodge and burn stage, simply add a blank layer and set it to “Soft Light” mode, then paint with either black or white at very low opacity, to darken and lighten areas as needed.